signupsoftware/TEMP-Docs-FO/docs/user-manual/2-whats-new-and-planned/1-news.md

 **When will the change happen?**<br/>
 The change is implemented from Microsoft with 10.0.43 that was released for Preview on January 27th and will be have a general availability from March 14th.
 However, it is important to keep in mind that this may happen sooner if Microsoft releases the change as a quality update.<br/>

-The blocking of Connection-String access can potentially be backported to 10.0.42 by a PQU from Microsoft during March.<br/>
+The blocking of Connection-String access can potentially be backported from Microsoft.<br/>

 **Actual changes**<br/>
 - Disable storage account key access to F&O managed storage account.